-- (1) The amortized cost of the Company's investments classified as available-for-sale as of October 28, 2017 was \$238.9 million. - (2) The Company has master netting arrangements by counterparty with respect to derivative contracts.
+(1) The amortized cost of the Company's investments classified as available-for-sale as of October 28, 2017 was \$238.9 million.

+(2) The Company has master netting arrangements by counterparty with respect to derivative contracts.
 See Note 9, Derivatives, of these Notes to Condensed Consolidated Financial Statements for more information related to the Company's master netting arrangements.

-In addition to the above, the Company has recognized contingent consideration payable at fair value (Level 3 measure) of \$7.7 million and \$7.8 million as of February 3, 2018 and October 28, 2017, respectively.
-The changes in fair value in those periods ended were not material.
+In addition to the above, the Company has recognized contingent consideration payable at fair value (Level 3 measurement) of \$9.5 million and \$7.8 million as of May 5, 2018 and October 28, 2017, respectively.
+The changes in fair value in those periods were not material.